ciire/ciire.github.io/README.md

 25. Click on commit changes on the top right.
 ### Viewing your hosted resume in your user repository
 26. Click on action.
-     * Wait until the "pages build and delpoyment" yellow circle turns into a green checkmark.
+     * Wait until the "pages build and deployment" yellow circle turns into a green checkmark.
 27. Enter the website username.github.io to view your resume.
      * By creating this website, we are making use of a static site generator.
 Etter is a huge advocate for static site generators in his "Modern Technical Writing".
 Static site generators are quick to use as they don't have much to set up.
 There is nothing to install and no server side dependencies required.
-All you need to create a website with static site generators is lightweight markup for the main content and some HTML and CSS for the theme and asethetics.
+All you need to create a website with static site generators is lightweight markup for the main content and some HTML and CSS for the theme and aesthetics.
 ### Creating a GIF
 28. Search [Giphy](https://giphy.com/).
 29. Click the log in button on the top right corner.